Best Practices for Keeping Kubernetes Clusters Secure

 CMD node index.js

-Store secret in etcd encripted.
+Store Secrets in etcd Encrypted

 The kube-apiserver process accepts an argument --encryption-provider-config that controls how API data is encrypted in etcd.
 An example configuration is provided below.